 OnINBOX’s role within Red Sift’s 360° Email Protection suite is to provide intelligent email threat detection to end-users by pointing out the risks inside every email.
-The evolution of OnINBOX has been a collaborative journey since our Early Access Program last summer to this month’s biggest upgrade yet!
+From our Early Access Program last summer to this month’s biggest upgrade yet, the evolution of OnINBOX has been a collaborative journey.

 What does this mean?

 OnINBOX spots social engineering attacks using a number of unique machine learning models that detect non-technical phishing attacks and warn the end-user.
 Email threats such as Business Email Compromise (BEC) techniques may use social engineering when attempting payment fraud, brand impersonation, and CEO fraud.
 In other words, the cybercriminal relies on written words to prompt risky actions from an unsuspecting employee.